 Castor and Pollux Now Available from Amazon!

 My short story anthology, Castor and Pollux Raise a Little Cain, is now available on Amazon at <https://www.amazon.com/dp/B0DLX18JYV>.
-The eBook version should come online within the next few days.
+The eBook version is also online.

 The Little Soviet Space Dog “Laika,” the Barker